Diabetes is not a life sentence.

 Why Do Doctors Insist on Medication

-So why is it that people don’t try this method instead of depending on medicines that ultimately make them even more sick.
+So why is it that people don’t try this method instead of depending on medicines that ultimately make them even sicker.
 In other words, why don’t the doctors tell you diabetes can be reversed or healed without medicine.

 People don’t like change, most people like to simply follow the herd.
 Do what others are doing – take the diabetes medicines.
 They are afraid to otherwise.